boshrin/or-match/README.md

 A canonical match occurs when each attribute defined in a set (as provided in a search request) matches exactly (subject to modifiers such as `casesensitive` and `alphanum`) a record in the database.
-Only exact matches are tried, regardless of what search types are configured for the attribute.
+Ordinarily, only exact matches are tried (regardless of what search types are configured for the attribute), but see the section on partial exact matches, below.

 If a given canonical attribute set returns more than one candidate, the search result will automatically be converted to a potential match.
 Furthermore, all canonical sets are searched.
 That is, searching does not stop after a single match is found.
 If more than one candidate is found, the search result will again automatically be converted to a potential match.

+#### Partial Exact Matches

+Some search types other than `exact` can be configured to behave like an exact match for purposes of becoming a canonical match.
+For example, a `substr` match configured as `1,3` could consider `Pat` and `Patricia` to be the same, and for confidence purposes on some data this could be sufficient to create a canonical match.
+To configure this, set the `exact` rule to be the name of the search type.
+For example:

+    search['exact'] = "substr"
+    search['substr'] = "1,3"

+It is not possible to have more than one exact search criteria because the only search criteria that can be used in this way behave functionally equivalent.
+That is, a three character substring search will always match a superset of the records that an exact search will match.

 ### [confidence:potential]